LGBTQ rights in Hong Kong: Civil unions legislative motion

-In November 2018, openly gay legislator Raymond Chan Chi-chuen proposed a motion to study civil unions for same-sex couples, but this was voted down by 27 to 24.
+In November 2018, openly gay legislator Raymond Chan Chi-chuen proposed a motion to study civil unions for same-sex couples, but this was voted down in the Legco by 27 to 24.

 Public housing

 On 4 March 2020, the Hong Kong government's policy of denying legally married same-sex couples the right to apply for public housing was declared unlawful and unconstitutional by the High Court.

-On 26 November 2024, the Court of Final Appeal ruled that foreign unionized same-sex couples had to be treated equally under the Public Rental Housing Scheme and the Home Ownership Scheme, granting them equal housing rights.
+Furthermore, on 26 November 2024, the Court of Final Appeal ruled that foreign unionised same-sex couples had to be treated equally under the Public Rental Housing Scheme and the Home Ownership Scheme, granting them equal housing rights.

 Adoption and parenting

-Since 2021, Step-child adoption has been affirmed for same-sex couples by a case from the Court Of First Instance in AA v BB (also known as S v KG) which granted a lesbian couple guardianship rights over their two children following a separation of the couple.
+Since 2021, step-child adoption has been affirmed for same-sex couples by a case from the Court Of First Instance in AA v BB (also known as S v KG) which granted a lesbian couple guardianship rights over their two children following a separation of the couple.
 The case has established a judicial mechanism for couples to obtain equal parental rights.
 The court ruled that following the breakdown of the relationship the non-biological mother should be granted joint custody, shared care and guardianship rights of her children, despite not being legally recognized as the children's mother.
 Under Cap.
 13 Guardianship of Minors Ordinance, the legislation allows the jurisdiction of the Court Of First Instance full control over appointing or removing guardians.